‹ Back to New at Amity Blog

 The role of teachers today is changing from simply distributing knowledge to heeding comprehensive feedback and high-quality assessment of the students.
 Rather than being teachers literally, they are becoming schools in themselves, imparting both knowledge, skills, and attributes to one and all.

-Apart from getting involved in studying through such innovative measures, students will understand the relevance and importance of the entire content, thereby showing more interest in studies and learning.
-The advantage of digital learning is also that it helps both introverted and extroverted students voice their views in the classroom.
+This shift also highlights the impact of digital technology on society; introverted and extroverted students voice their views in the classroom.
 With the help of web tools like message boards, forums, and online lectures, students who are shy and hesitant can be empowered by the teachers in classrooms.

 The Current Landscape of Online Education in India